 In other words, he believes that he and others are this country, finance this country and have rights to rule this country over that 47 percent—all he has to do is persuade a small percentage of people to bring him over the 50 percent mark to vote for him and he’ll be president.
 Even if he loses, he will continue to believe that 47 percent of the people are inferior and a burden to the rest.

-In that 47 percent figure that Romney threw out, about 10 percent are elderly who live only off Social Security and pay no income taxes.
-That’s besides the fact that these people worked all their lives and helped pay all taxes by being consumers, they also take that Social Security income and buy goods and services, and that money trickles up to the top of the corporate world and goes to paying the income taxes who people Romney claim are the ones totally responsible for all the income tax paid in America—as though they got that income from some magical source that didn’t include the consumers.
+In that 47 percent figure that Romney threw out, about 10 percent are older people who live only off Social Security and pay no income taxes.
+That’s besides the fact that these people worked all their lives and helped pay all taxes by being consumers.
+They also take that Social Security income and buy goods and services.
+That money trickles up to the top of the corporate world and goes to paying the income taxes who people Romney claim are the ones totally responsible for all the income tax paid in America.
+He speaks as though they got that income from some magical source that didn’t include the consumers.
 Who does he think he is?

 Does America Have a Ruling Class of Wealthy People?